 - Never put the toilet brush back into its holder wet.
 Disinfect the brush and then place the brush head between the seat and the bowl until it air dries.

 - Disinfect the toilet brush holder and let it dry.

-- Keep your toilet clean between deep cleanings by getting into the habit of doing a quick toilet bowl scrub.
-Have a toilet bowl cleaner nearby for a touch-up every other day or so.
+- Keep your toilet clean between deep cleanings by getting into the habit of doing a quick toilet bowl scrub every other day or so.
+Keep a toilet bowl cleaner nearby for quick scrubs.

 - The best way to clean a toilet and keep your hands safe is to always wear gloves.
 This will protect your hands from chemicals and germs.

 - Before you remove your gloves, wash your hands with hot, soapy water.
 Dry gloves before putting them away.

 - Use anti-bacterial sponges, disposable wipes or reusable cloths.